 - You are a fan of architecture

-We now move slightly south of the main city centre, to the district of Ribeira.
+We now move slightly south of the main city center, to the district of Ribeira.
 While still covered by the world heritage designation of the historic centre, the experience you will find here is slightly different.